-Most visitors to the Czech Republic only visit Prague, which is undoubtedly amazing (it was my home for 9 years), but may feel a bit too touristy at times.
+Most visitors to the Czech Republic only visit Prague, which is undoubtedly amazing (and my home), but may feel a bit too touristy at times.
 On this page I will introduce some of the best “alternative” small towns to visit if you have an extra day or two in the Czech Republic and want to see some lovely historical monuments and sceneries without the crowds.
 These places, some only an hour or so by train or bus from Prague, are visited by locals more than foreigners, which is reflected in the prices of tourist attractions, restaurants, and hotels.

 The Most Popular Ones